yanolja/arena/README.md

 1. Set the `CREDENTIALS` environment variable in your deployment platform's settings to your credentials JSON string.
 2. The application will parse and use these credentials when deployed.

+## License

+This project is licensed under the terms of the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more details.